Do Web Developers Use WordPress?

-Ultimately, WordPress as website builder produces a static website.
-This type of a website is somewhat dated compared to the technology powering the latest web applications.
+Ultimately, WordPress as a website builder produces a static website.
+This type of website is somewhat dated compared to the technology powering the latest web applications.

 What WordPress as a website builder lacks, is the ability to produce cutting edge web applications.

 Why does this matter?
-Well, there are huge amount of benefits to web applications that you check out here.
+Well, there are a huge amount of benefits to web applications that you check out here.